scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 Note that:

-  - We recommend to enable inlining only for production builds, as sbt's incremental compilation does not track dependencies introduced by inlining.
+  - We recommend enabling inlining only in production builds, as sbt's incremental compilation does not track dependencies introduced by inlining.
-  - When inlining code from the classpath, you need to ensure that all dependencies have exactly the same versions at compile time and run time.
+  - When inlining code from the classpath, you must ensure that all dependencies have exactly the same versions at compile time and run time.
-  - If you are building a library to publish on Maven Central, you should not inline code from its dependencies.
-Users of your library might have different versions of its dependencies on the classpath, which breaks binary compatibility.
+  - If you are building a library to publish on Maven Central, you should not inline code from dependencies.
+Users of your library might have different versions of those dependencies on the classpath, which breaks binary compatibility.

 The Scala distribution is built using `-opt:l:classpath`, which improves the performance of the Scala compiler by roughly 5% (hot and cold, measured using our [JMH-based benchmark suite](https://github.com/scala/compiler-benchmark/blob/master/compilation/src/main/scala/scala/tools/nsc/ScalacBenchmark.scala)) compared to a non-optimized build.

-The GenBCode backend and the implementation of the new optimizer are built on earlier work by Miguel Garcia.

 #### Scaladoc look-and-feel overhauled